 How to Insulate a Garage Door

-Is your insulate a garage door too hot in summer and too cold in winter?
+Is your garage door too hot in summer and too cold in winter?
 Or, do you want less noise inside your home?
-Insulate your garage door can help manage temperatures and reduce noise.
+Insulating your garage door can help manage temperatures and reduce noise.

 Emerald Garage Door Services can make your garage more energy efficient and quieter.
-Before you begin, understand a few important things.
+Before you start, there are a few important things to know.

-Picking the right insulation is crucial.
+Choosing the right insulation is key.
 The insulation’s R-value shows how well it keeps in heat or cold.
 Higher R-values mean better insulation.

 For garages without heat, choose an R-value of 0 to 6.
 Attached but unheated garages need 7 to 9.
 Heated garages require 10 to 13.
 And if there’s a living space above, go for at least an R-value of 14.